Living rural in the city is great – you can do it, too.

 What are your resolutions?
 Put them in the comments below.

 In preparation for New Year’s, I follow the old Scottish tradition of cleaning out the house (also: Hogmanay!).
-This did not follow my usual decluttering formula of starting in a room and working clockwise through it, which I first found in The Procrastinator’s Handbook by Rita Emmett.
+This did not follow my usual decluttering formula of starting in a room and working clockwise through it.
 Instead, it was more like my habit of doing housework instead of going straight to my desk work.
-Tl; dr version: “Cleaning a closet is nearly a silver bullet when it comes to jump starting one’s productivity.”
+“Cleaning a closet is nearly a silver bullet when it comes to jump starting one’s productivity.”
 I had out-of-town guests coming for a party, so the house had to be orderly and clean.
 I didn’t want anything stagnant rolling over into 2013.

 Since I learned about these biases, it’s easier to get rid of things.
 Do I keep it?
-Unless I love it, can realistically plan using it, or put it in an unobtrusive place for when it will be called upon, the answer is No. I’ve easily sold my old books on Amazon, gave them away in a targeted way, or returned them to the materials stream (recycling).
+Unless I love it, can realistically plan using it, or have an unobtrusive place for it, the answer is No. I’ve easily sold my old books on Amazon, gave them away in a targeted way, or returned them to the materials stream (recycling).

-Aimee Mann (the video’s since been taken down) told an anecdote prior to playing “Labrador” on a set in August 13, 2011: she told the crowd she had bags within bags and boxes within boxes.
-A friend visited her and said “whether it’s in your house or in the landfill, it’s still just trash!” and then she laughed and thanked the audience for her therapy session… it was comic.
-Keep just a few bags and boxes on hand for those packing/giving-away emergencies.
-If you have more a shelf’s worth, take the rest to a store that can use them immediately, or put them out on the kerb for recycling.
+If you’re the type, like everyone else, who has bags within bags and boxes within boxes, remember what someone once said: “Whether it’s in your house or in the landfill, it’s still just trash!”
+Keep just a few bags and boxes on hand for storage for other objects or for giving other things away.
+If you have more a shelf’s worth, take the rest to the originating store, or a thrift store that can use them immediately, or put them out on the kerb for recycling.

-There’s no use in cluttering anything up.
-A basic life skill is keeping your space organized as the day passes, by knowing where the best place is to keep something, and routinely putting it back when you’re done.
+There’s no use in keeping clutter.
+Tidy it up.
+Keeping your space organized as the day passes is a basic life skill.
+Know where the best place is to keep something, and put it back when you’re done.
 Try to review the usefulness of your things in an unbiased way.
 This helps you rid your attachment to a lot of stuff.

-Don’t short-shirk beauty and love, though.
+Don’t short-shirk objects kept for beauty and love.
 That kind of bias is good for you.
-It can transform a utilitarian apartment or workspace into a “home.”
+It can transform a utilitarian apartment or workspace into a home.

-While I was getting stuff out of here, someone put a Christmas tree across the street into a snow bank over the weekend.
+While I was redding the house, someone put a Christmas tree across the street into a snow bank.
 I planned on getting it when I put out the garbage on Monday morning.
 And then I got distracted and the truck came by before I got it.

 But why would I want someone’s old Christmas tree?
 Because they stay green over the winter, and they are delightful habitat for my birds.
-Here’s what I mean; this tree is by the McLennan Library at McGill, where someone casts seed for the pigeons and sparrows.
+Here; this tree is by the McLennan Library at McGill, where someone casts seed for the pigeons and sparrows.
 Look among the branches:

 2 Comments